PrajnaM1/Panda_Movement_CoppeliaSim/README.md

 Moves end effector to the 'goal' as specified in the client node in interpolated steps<br />
 <br />
 MOVE TO CONTACT PRIMITIVE:<br />
-Moves end effector towards a contact in the required direction of force application until the 'force_threshold' is met. <br />
+Moves end effector towards a contact until the 'force_threshold' is met. <br />
 <br />
 APPLY FORCE:<br />
 Once the end effector has reached the contact/surface, force is applied on the contact as specified in the client node. <br />